symfony2admingenerator/GeneratorBundle/Resources/doc/cookbook/commandLine.md

 [back-to-index]: https://github.com/symfony2admingenerator/AdmingeneratorGeneratorBundle/blob/master/Resources/doc/documentation.md#7-cookbook

-This bundle sole purpose is to speed up the process of generateing a fully featured backend for your models.
+This bundle sole purpose is to speed up the process of generating a fully featured backend for your models.
-To get you start, use one of the following commands, depending on wheather your model already exists:
+To get you started, use one of the following commands, depending on whether your model already exists:

 ## 1. Generate admin in an existing bundle